AmpelProject/ampelproject.github.io/_astronomy/ztf/index.md

 ## ZTF alert archive

 The DESY alert archive contains ZTF alert packets issued since June 2018.
 Alerts from the last ~3 months include cutout images; older alerts contain only the candidate photometry and history.
 The API is detailed in the [online documentation](https://ampel.zeuthen.desy.de/api/ztf/archive/v2/docs).
+Some endpoints require an archive API token.
+If you are a member of the [AmpelProject organization](https://github.com/AmpelProject), you can create an archive API token using the [Ampel dashboard](https://ampel.zeuthen.desy.de/live/dashboard/tokens).

 ## Live database query